How I Photographed the Northern Lights in Saugatuck, Michigan

 The Location

 Heading out to photograph the Northern Lights, I was unsure of their timing or location.
 I opted for Oval Beach, where light pollution is minimal.
-As I condisdered my ideal composition, I sought more than just trees, the sky, or the lake.
+As I considered my ideal composition, I sought more than just trees, the sky, or the lake.
 I wanted a compelling foreground.
 The pilings at Saugatuck Harbor came to mind.
 Constructed in 1904 to assist navigation and protect the harbor, these structures become visible depending on the lake's water level, marking the original river opening and the site of the historic Fishtown fishing settlement.
 Over the last decade, I've captured these pilings in a variety of conditions such as storms, sunsets, snow, and high winds.
 Yet, never did I expect to frame them with the Northern Lights illuminating the backdrop.

 The Experience